Washington DC Trip Itinerary | Best 3-5 Days And Tips

 We will also get into how to see the White House, which is indeed one of the most secure buildings in the world, the easiest way even when you have no appointment or not a US Citizen.

-3-5 Days in Washington DC Itinerary
+Simple 3-5 day Washington DC Trip Itinerary

 We flew in from IAH (Houston) to IAD and arrived in DC in the afternoon.
 When we got out of the airport, we went to the share ride pickup location and waited for our ride.
 We used Lyft because of the 5x in points with my card.
 We waited for a while due to the driver getting in traffic so we just enjoyed watching the airport tram above us.
 Since we were traveling with my parents and a 4-yo, we planned to take it slow and not get stressed out during our 3-5 Days in Washington DC vacation.
 So, for this arrival day, we would just check in at our hotel in DC and relax.

 Depending on where you will be staying, time of the day you arrive in DC or your energy level, you might be able to check some things out on this day.
-You can plan stops by location proximity, or you can just get timed tickets for several things to work around.
-So you squeezed in the untimed things when you could fit them in.
+You can plan stops by location proximity, or you can just get timed tickets for several things

-1. White House Visitor Center
+White House Visitor Center:

 Our 3-5 Days in Washington DC Itinerary starts with the White House Visitor Center.
 Since half of our 6-person group were non-U.S. citizens, we couldn’t tour the White House together.
 Instead, we explored the Visitor Center, which offers an informative overview of the U.S. President’s residence and office.
 Located near the actual White House, the center features interactive exhibits, historical artifacts, and a short film covering its history and daily operations.
 Whether you’re a citizen or not, this stop provides a rich experience into the legacy and workings of the White House.

-2. United States Holocaust Museum
+United States Holocaust Memorial Museum:

+Walk a few blocks to immerse yourself in a moving and informative experience at the Holocaust Museum—one of DC’s most powerful attractions.
 From the White House Visitor Center, we walked a few blocks to the Holocaust Museum.
 It was chilly and drizzling but we were determined.

 The United States Holocaust Memorial Museum, situated in Washington, D.C., is a profound institution committed to documenting, studying, and commemorating the Holocaust.
 Its permanent exhibition presents a chronological account of this dark period, tracing the rise of Nazism in Germany to the genocide of six million Jews and millions of others during World War II.
 Through photographs, artifacts, survivor testimonies, and personal narratives, visitors gain a profound understanding of the Holocaust’s horrors and its impact on humanity.
 The museum also hosts rotating exhibitions, educational programs, and a Hall of Remembrance for contemplation.
 It stands as a solemn reminder of the perils of hatred, prejudice, and indifference, urging us to uphold human rights and tolerance.

-3. International Spy Museum
+International Spy Museum:

 The International Spy Museum in Washington, D.C., is an immersive institution dedicated to the world of espionage.
 It provides an in-depth exploration of spying, covering historical and contemporary intelligence operations.
 Visitors can engage in spy missions, test code-breaking skills, and learn about real spies worldwide.